 These settlements were too close to the borderline and many times they had to pay taxes to both the Muslims and the Christians.
 Now you can see two blades hanging on the wall of the city hall: one of them is a saber they had wrought for the kuruc soldiers of Prince Rákóczi Ferenc while the other one is the great sword of the town’s executioner.

+The owners of the castle have changed each other quite frequently after the Horváth and the Bakos, the Andrássy and the Thököly and the Rokfalussy families were its owners.
 Finally, the Andrássy family and the Szontagh family were its owners.
 You can see three stately homes of these families in the town which is a village now.

 According to an inventory in 1610, there were many books stored in the castle, and there was a nicely kept kitchen garden in 1636.
 We know, that the servants prepared a room for the visit of Prince Rákóczi György I of Transylvania in 1643 but we do not know whether he went there or not.

 The castle was later rebuilt as a fortified palace at the beginning of the 17th century.
 It was a four-story building in 1664 and the Royal Treasury inherited it in 1666.
 We know, that there was at least one cannon in the castle and three hook guns in 1683.
 Later, the rebel Kuruc troops put it on fire in 1685, and the castle became uninhabitable.
 Prince Rákóczi Ferenc used to own another stately home in the town in 1694.
 However, there were a few intact buildings in 1711.